USDA Home Loans: The Complete Guide

 This list should give you a good idea of what to expect when going through the loan process:

 USDA Specialist will complete an application with you, pull credit, and review debts and income.
-(Takes about 30 min - see our Credit Requirements page.)
+Note: A pre-qualification does NOT require documents to be verified.
+(Takes about 30 min - see our USDA Loan Requirements page.)

 Receive your Pre-Approval